Vikram (2022 film): Plot

 Vikram frees Bejoy and his team from prison, stating that his vengeance for Prabhanjan's death did not drive his actions; he wanted to bust a drug syndicate in the city.
 He claims Prabhanjan is his biological son and knows Vikram's true identity.
 Sandhanam kills Amar's wife, Gayathri, by beheading her, and sends his men to kill Vikram's daughter-in-law and grandson at Prabhanjan's house.
 Agent Tina, disguised as Vikram's housekeeper, Valiammal, kills the gang and dies in the process.
 Amar kills Jose, avenging Gayathri's death.
-Vikram and his grandson reach Chennai Port, where the hidden containers are stored.
-Sandhanam learns about the containers' location and attacks Vikram.
-Vikram kills Sandhanam's men with a cannon and an M2 Browning, but the remaining members of his black ops squad, Agents Uppiliappan and Lawrence die in the scuffle.
-After a fistfight with Sandhanam, Vikram triggers a massive blast at the port that kills Sandhanam and destroys the drug containers.
+Vikram and his grandson reach the Chennai Port, where the hidden containers are stored.
+Sandhanam learns about the containers' location and attacks Vikram, who kills Sandhanam's men with a cannon and an M2 Browning, with the remaining members of his black ops squad, Agents Uppiliappan and Lawrence, dying in the scuffle.
+After a fistfight with Sandhanam, Vikram ties him up and indirectly has Bejoy kill Sandhanam through manipulating Sandhanam into telling Bejoy through a walkie talkie Code Red (a signal Vikram earlier told his team which meant that they have to do even if it meant his own death) at the port and Bejoy triggers the blast, killing Sandhanam and destroying the drug containers.

-A week later, Adaikalam and Anbu arrive with their men at Sassoon Docks, Mumbai, and meet with the gangsters affiliated with Sandhanam for a meeting with Rolex.
+A week later, Adaikalam and Anbu arrive with their men at Sassoon Docks, Mumbai, and meets with the gangsters affiliated with Sandhanam for a meeting with Rolex.
 Adaikalam and Anbu explain Dilli's involvement in the Trichy drug ambush, and Sandhanam's men reveal Vikram's and Amar's involvement in destroying their drug syndicate.
 After Gayathri's funeral in Ernakulam, Amar joins Vikram's gang to continue building a drug-free society.
 Anbu informs Rolex that Dilli is hiding somewhere in Uttar Pradesh, while Sandhanam's men tell him Vikram's family are abroad (shown to be in San Francisco).
-Rolex announces a massive bounty for the execution of Amar, Dilli, and Vikram's team.
+Rolex announces a massive bounty for the execution of Vikram, Amar, Dilli, and Vikram's team.
 Unknown to everyone else, Vikram is at the meeting and walks away after learning about the bounty placed on all of them.